Isabelle-C/weekly-markdown/README.md

 # weekly-markdown

-# Creates weekly markdown template
+Creates weekly markdown template!
+Might be a helpful template for fellow Obsidian users:)

 For instance, for week 7 in summer quarter of 2023 which starts on Monday 7/24, we would produce markdown file `23-SM-07 (07-24).md` with the following headings: